kanduvisla/blipr/TEST_REPORT.md

 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (requires re-test) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A.
-- When configuring midi device, configuration is not directly applied, restart of the program is required.
+- (requires re-test) When configuring midi device, configuration is not directly applied, restart of the program is required.
-- Same goes for when changing midi device for track, it is not applied, only after restart.
+- (requires testing) Same goes for when changing midi device for track, it is not applied, only after restart.
 - Got an error with invalid device Id (probably the Midi Through Port), blipr won't start

 --- Improvements: